Oresme-Biography

 A further very progressive approach was Oresme’s extensive investigations of statistical approximate values and measurements by means of margins of error.
 He formulated his "theory of probabilities", as well as, theories in the psychological, physical and mathematical fields.

 For instance, Oresme laid down two psychological rules (De causis mirabilium).
 The first rule says: With an increase in the number of unconscious judgments of perception (depth of meaning) grows the probability of misjudgements and in this way, the probability of errors of perception.
-The second rule says: The more the number of unconscious judgments of perception exceed a diffuse limit,
+The second rule says: The more the number of unconscious judgments of perception exceed a diffuse limit,[8] the more improbable is a fundamental error of perception because never breaks down the vast majority of unconscious judgments.
+The knowledge-theoretical point of these depending on each other rules is that perception is nothing more than a probability value in the grey area of these two rules.
+Perception is never an objective “photography” but a complex construction without absolute evidence.

 Now we provide an example for Oresme’s mathematical anticipation of elements of modern stochastic (De proportionibus proportionum).
 Oresme states: "If we take a finite multitude of positive integers, then it is the number of perfect integers or the number of cubes much lesser than other numbers."
 In addition, the more numbers we take, the larger is the relationship of the non-cubes to the cubes or of the imperfect integers to perfect integers.
 Therefore, if we do not know something about a number then it is probable (verisimile) that this number is not a cube.
 It is like in game (sicut est in ludis), where somebody asks whether a hidden number is a cube.
 One has more surety to answer with ‘No’ because this seems to be more probable (probabilius et verisimilius).